EstateJS/sites/docs/docs/1-introduction.md

 ![EstateJS Logo](/img/banner.png "EstateJS Logo")

-Estate is where developers build and deploy stateful micro-backends by writing TypeScript POJOs and issuing a single command.
+Estate is a programmable realtime datastore where developers create fully functional backends by extending one of three TypeScript classes: Workers to create stateful server-side controllers, Data to create persisted, sharable data, and Messages to perform real-time SSE.

-`estate deploy .`
+Estate is designed for simplicity and performance.

 ## Fast Track ⏱️